What is the Inclusive Research Network (IRN)?

 The Inclusive Research network started with three workshops.
 These took place during 2008 - 2009.
 They were held in Galway and Dublin.
 In these workshops people with intellectual disabilities learned research skills.

-To find out more about the workshops and the IRN you can read a report by Tierney, Curtis and O' Brien (2009) by clicking here (PDF 1.83MB) or click here for the easy - read version (PDF 5.59MB)
+To find out more about the workshops and the IRN you can read a report by Tierney, Curtis and O' Brien (2009)- click here for the easy - read version (PDF 5.59MB)

 IRN members doing role play at a research workshop